Home Lighting Control Micro Fusion Electricity Climate Change Contacts Links

 DISTRIBUTED GENERATION TYPES:

-WIND ENERGY:
+WIND GENERATION:

-When statistically independent unconstrained distributed generation is constrained to follow the actual Ontario load profile the average generator output is reduced by a factor of two.
+When statistically independent unconstrained distributed generation is constrained to follow the actual Ontario load profile the average generator output is reduced by a factor of 0.674.
 Hence the average cost of wind energy increases to:

-2 X $.15 / kWh = $.30 / kWh
+(1 / 0.674) X $.115 / kWh = $.1706 / kWh

 The transmission/distribution and regulatory costs are additional.

-A fundamental issue with wind generation in Ontario is that the average power output in the winter is about twice the average power output in the summer.
-In the summer there can be periods as long as ten days when the wind velocity is low and almost all the energy requirements must be met from energy storage.
+A fundamental problem with wind generation in Ontario is that the average power output in the winter is about twice the average power output in the summer.
+In the summer there can be periods as long as ten days when everywhere the wind velocity is low and almost all the energy requirements must be met from energy storage.
 In the winter there can be periods as long as five days when the wind velocity is low and almost all the energy requirements must be met from energy storage.
 The experimental data published in Section 6.1 of the Ontario Wind Integration Study shows that the minimum energy storage required to smooth out week to week variations in wind output is about 480 kWh for a 10 kW peak output wind generator.

 WIND GENERATION ENERGY STORAGE SYSTEM ASSUMPTIONS: